Is Atlanta a Good City to Move To?

 Who is Atlanta best for?

-Atlanta is best for movers who want broad job-market access, diverse neighborhoods, and major Southern metro scale.
+Atlanta is best for movers who want broad job-market access, different neighborhoods, and major Southern metro scale.

 What should you compare after reading this city guide?